Updated December 14, 2020

 Office are staying up-to-date with COVID-19 information on both a statewide and federal

 level.
 We thank you for your patience during this difficult time.
 Please continue

 to check this page for updates as they become available.

 For general information regarding MCLA and COVID-19, please click here.

-As of July 1st, the Student Financial Services Office will be staffed during normal
+spread of COVID-19, the Student Financial Services staff will be working remotely

 - FINANCIAL AID SPECIAL CIRCUMSTANCES FOR AY 20-21